Understanding popular matchings via stable matchings: Introduction

-Thus a popular matching never loses a head-to-head election against another matching where each vertex casts a vote for the matching that it prefers.
-Hence a popular matching is a weak {\em Condorcet winner}~\cite{Con85,wiki-condorcet} in the corresponding voting instance.
+Hence, in a voting-based context, vertices constitute the set of voters, and each matching in the instance is an alternative.
+In a head-to-head election between two matchings, each vertex casts a vote for the matching that it prefers and it abstains from voting if its assignment is the same in both matchings.
+A popular matching, by definition, never loses such a head-to-head election against another matching.
+Equivalently, a popular matching is a weak {\em Condorcet winner}~\cite{Con85,wiki-condorcet} in the corresponding voting instance.
 It is easy to show that a stable matching is a min-size popular matching~\cite{HK13b}.
 Thus larger matchings and more generally, matchings that achieve more social good, are possible by relaxing the constraint of stability to popularity.

-Algorithmic questions for popular matchings in bipartite graphs have been well-studied in the last decade~\cite{BIM10,HK13b,Kav14,Kav16,HK17,CK18,FKPZ18}.
+Algorithmic questions for popular matchings in bipartite graphs have been well-studied in the last decade~\cite{BIM10,CK18,FKPZ18,HK13b,HK17,Kav14,Kav16}.
 We currently know efficient algorithms for the following problems in bipartite graphs: (i)~min-size popular matchings, (ii)~max-size popular matchings, and (iii)~finding a popular matching with a given edge.
 All these algorithms compute either a stable matching or a {\em dominant} matching.

 \begin{definition} A popular matching $M$ is dominant in $G$ if $M$ is more popular than any larger matching in $G$, i.e., $\Delta(M,M') > 0$ for any matching $M'$ such that $|M'| > |M|$. \end{definition}